eu-digital-identity-wallet/eudi-docs-site/docs/iOS/Build the App.md

         - "devDebug", "devRelease", "demoDebug", "demoRelease"

-5. The aApp can be executed both on a device or on an emulator:
+5. The App can be executed both on a device or on an emulator:

 	1. To run the app on the simulator, select your app schema and press Run.
 	2. To run the app on a device, follow similar steps to running it on the simulator.
 Additionally, you need to supply your own provisioning profile and signing certificate in the Signing & Capabilities tab of your app target.